-A Unit Identifier (UID) switch and an LED Indicator are located on the motherboard.
-The UID switch is located at UID SW, which is next to the VGA port on the back panel.
-The UID LED is located next to the UID switch.
-When you press the UID switch, the UID LED will be turned on.
-Press the UID switch again to turn off the LED indicator.
+A Unit Identifier (UID) switch and indicator (LE1) are located near theg rear I/O ports.
+When pressing the UID switch, the UID LED indicator will be turned on.
+Press the UID switch again to turn off the LED.
 The UID Indicator provides easy identification of a system unit that may be in need of service.